sciensanogit/bepop/README.md

 the `bepop` package contains population files on different geographical levels (municipalities - districts - provinces - regions - country).
-The datasets are names as follows:
+The datasets are named as follows:

 -   *BE_POP_MUNTY*: municipalities
 -   *BE_POP_ARRD*: districts